MaT1g3R/MaT1g3R/coffee.md

 #### AeroPress

-Steep for 2 minutes, then gentelly swirl and press.
+Steep for 2 minutes, then gently swirl and press.

 - Dosage: 65g/L
 - Grind Level: TIMEMORE C2 at 17